ORF-4450/Robot22B2/README.md

 FRC Team 4450 2022 Robot Control program.

 This is the Command based 2022 competition robot control program reference implementation created by the Olympia Robotics Federation (FRC Team 4450).
-Operates the robot "?" for FRC game "?".
+Operates the robot "?" for FRC game "Rapid React".

 ----------------------------------------------------------------------------
 ## Instructions to setup development environment for VS Code